MicroEJ/VEEPort-Espressif-ESP32-S3-DevKitC-1-N8R8/README.rst

 the UART.

 When running a Testsuite, logs must be redirected to a secondary UART port.
-Please refer to `Testsuite Configuration`_ for a detailed explanation.
+Please refer to `Test Suite Configuration`_ for a detailed explanation.

 Please refer to the |MANUFACTURER| documentation available `here